Mexican president defends utility head against charges of corruption

-MEXICO CITY (Reuters) - Mexico’s president on Wednesday expressed support for the embattled head of the national electricity company CFE, blaming political opponents for accusations that Manuel Bartlett hid business relationships and conflicts of interest.
+MEXICO CITY, Sept 25 (Reuters) - Mexico’s president on Wednesday expressed support for the embattled head of the national electricity company CFE, blaming political opponents for accusations that Manuel Bartlett hid business relationships and conflicts of interest.

 “It’s evident he’s facing a campaign against him by adversaries,” President Andres Manuel Lopez Obrador told his regular news conference.
 “I am sure he will clarify all of this.”